lf2com/magnet.js/README.md

 # Magnet.js

-Magnet.js is a JavaScript library making HTML elements attractable to other magnet elements.
+Magnet.js is a JavaScript library making HTML elements attractable to each other.

 ## Demo